Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Reflections on Day Eleven, Camino Primitivo, Final Steps

 As our time on the Camino Primitivo had now come to an official end, there was joy in my heart as well as sorrow.
-I knew that as the quote above states, that we would never again share this experience in the same way again.
+I knew that as the quote above states, that we would never again have this experience in the same way again.

 It had been a wild and wonderful Camino, for us, more rugged than we expected, and more difficult than we expected.
-Yesterday, day ten, was easy compared to most days on the Primitivo with nothing like the climbs we did in the earlier days.

 It felt good to know that we did the Camino Primitivo.
 It felt good to know that we still had the faith in ourselves to do it and still had the ability to do something like this.
 It was a very nice feeling and a nice thing to reflect upon.